agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 <button id="button" onclick="showhide(hidden5)">Show solution</button>
 <div class="hidden" id="hidden5" markdown="1" style="display: none;">
-This is a case where there is no _right_ answer, just more and more correct the more work you put in.
-We have to find the values that are likely to represent "Toyota" and then figure out how to handle them.
+This is a case where there is no _right_ answer.
+You can get a more and more correct answer as you spend more time, but at some point you have to decide it is good enough.

-A really simple query does pretty well at finding likely candidates:
+The first step is to figure out what values might represent Toyota.
+I do that with a few simple `LIKE` filters:

 ```sql
 SELECT